 No one enjoys emailing document files back and forth – versions get confused and files get mixed up.
-Find a document system (like Google Docs) that works for your team.
-Many of these tools also include real-time editing so you can see what the other person is doing in real-time.
+Find a document system like Google Docs or Dropbox that works for your team.
+Many of these tools also include real-time editing so you can see what the other person is working on and collaborate.

 Determine a standard naming convention, too, so you’ll always know which version is most recent and is owned by which teammate.